DiddiLeija/DiddiLeija.github.io/articles/article-01.md

 ```

 Now, before defining the executables to create, we are going to use a trick to delete the "console" on the
-GUI executable (that way, we'll only see the GUI). `cx_Freeze` handles some "bases", written on C, to modify
+GUI executable (that way, we'll only see the GUI). cx\_Freeze provided some "bases", written on C, to modify
 the aspect of our executable.
 We are going to look for "Win32GUI" (which makes just what we want):

 ```python